shanegibney/learningRuby/README.md

 puts(num1.to_f + num2.to_f)
 ```

-Now e get the expected value when adding decimal numbers.
+Now we get the expected value when adding decimal numbers.

-The conversion to a floating point number can be done earlier using,
+The conversion to a floating point number can be done earlier in th code using,

 ```
 num1 = gets.chomp().to_f